 + What do I do if it is apparent that a student is feeling very uncomfortable?

 Rather than single that person out in front of everyone, remind the group of the resources available to them and that they may step away at any time.
 If the student still appears upset and unable to leave, you might want to have the group take a 5 minute break and try to direct the student towards a helpful resource.

 The Facilitator Checklist outlines all the responsibilities associated with delivering Informed-U learning sessions.
-We recommend that facilitators print off a copy to refer to when getting ready to facilitate and also that they take it with them to their sessions to have as a reference.
+We recommend that facilitators print off a copy to refer to when preparing for sessions.